MatthewDun/Flask-OutdoorGear-Store/README.md

     Learn to use SQL and implement a secure database.

 Timeline:
-I plan to finish this project by the beginning of September!
+I plan to finish this project by the beginning of September 2025!